andrewhao/built-to-last-talk/slides.md

 ## Lasting systems - what they are

-The system can live a long, productive life.

---

 Flexible and easy to change, to adapt to changing biz requirements.

 --

-Easily maintained
+Easily maintained - loosely coupled, and highly cohesive

 --